 •Improving the application and acceptation of new solar energy technologies in building constructions.

-The programme consists of an integrated 15EC (full-time) module in the third quartile.
-Most of the workshops will be given during the morning at the beginning of the week.
+The programme consists of an integrated 15EC module, divided over the third and fourth quartiles.
 The work on the assignments and the project can be planned independently with your group.
-Normally you will report and discuss progress with your supervisors every end of the week.
+Normally you will report and discuss progress with your supervisors on a regular basis as well.